-- 6.1 The Information Regulations prescribe that the maximum rate of investment return to be assumed in illustrating projected future benefits under the policy is 6% per annum before deduction of taxation. - 6.2 The rate of investment return, before deduction of all anticipated charges related to the contract, used in constructing the Illustrative Table of Projected Benefits and Charges shall be determined having regard to the asset mix relating to the contract, on the following basis: - (i) the gross investment return for equities and property will be 7% per annum; - (ii) the gross investment return for fixed interest securities will be 4.5% per annum; - (iii) the gross investment return for cash will be 3% per annum; and - (iv) the gross investment return for all other asset classes will be 3% per annum, other than for asset classes for which the Society has specified that a different gross investment return is to be used, in which cases the relevant gross investment returns so specified by the Society will be used.
+- 6.1 The Information Regulations prescribe that the maximum rate of investment return to be assumed in illustrating projected future benefits under the policy is 6% per annum before deduction of taxation.
+For the purposes of this guidance, the maximum rate of investment return of 6% per annum should also be considered to be before the deduction of stamp duty or pension levy. - 6.2 The rate of investment return, before deduction of all anticipated charges related to the contract, used in constructing the Illustrative Table of Projected Benefits and Charges shall be determined having regard to the asset mix relating to the contract, on the following basis: - (i) the gross investment return for equities and property will be 7% per annum; - (ii) the gross investment return for fixed interest securities will be 4.5% per annum; - (iii) the gross investment return for cash will be 3% per annum; - (iv) to determine the gross investment return for other asset classes, hybrid instruments or derivatives, the Actuary must "look through" to the underlying assets of the fund and the current and expected long-term asset mix as outlined under paragraph 6.3.

-For this purpose, in the case of geared funds, borrowings must be treated as negative holdings of assets.
+For this purpose, in the case of geared funds, borrowings must be treated as negative holdings of cash.
 The rate of investment return applied to borrowings must be the expected rate of interest payable on such borrowings, subject to a minimum of the gross investment return for fixed interest securities.

-The rate of investment return so determined shall be subject to an upper limit of 6% per annum.
+The gross rate of investment return so determined shall be subject to an upper limit of 6% per annum.